tkhan2021/ELK-Stack-Project/README.md

 - Machines Being Monitored
 - How to Use the Ansible Build

-Description of the Topology
+## Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 Load Balancing ensures availability to the web-servers which is the availability aspect of security in regards to the CIA Triad.